-We’re really paying attention these days to the types of things we put on our skin, from UV rays to parabens, so the idea of a home chemical body peel can make people nervous.
-I was until I started reading about what they actually are–because in reality people have been using chemical peels for thousands of years.
+We’re paying close attention these days to the types of things we put on our skin so the term body peeling can make people nervous.
+I was until I started reading about what body peels actually are–because people have been using full body chemical peels for thousands of years.

 The two main classes of acids that you find in home body peels are alphya hydroxy acids (AHA) and beta hydroxy acids (BHA).